 What is Roman cuisine all about?
 Do you want to know what to order in Rome?
 What some typical Roman dishes are?
 Where the best restaurants for Roman food are?

-Italy is a varied country, with 20 different regions.
+Italy has 20 regions.
 The cultures, cuisines, and sometimes, even languages can vastly differ from region to region.

-While you usually find pasta throughout Italy, the kinds of pasta and the toppings change quite a lot from region to region, and sometimes even within a region.
+As an example, where food is concerned, you will usually find pasta throughout Italy, but the kinds of pasta and the toppings change quite a lot from region to region, and sometimes even within a region.

 There are some pastas that you will typically find in Rome but not as easily in other parts of Italy.

 Roman food today is not what it was 2000 years ago, or even 500 years ago, but there are certainly a lot of roots in older Roman traditions.
-For example, a very local Roman dish is “soup of skate with broccoli" (in Italian, minestra d'arzilla or brodo d'arzilla).
+Take, for example, a very local Roman dish "soup of skate with broccoli" (in Italian, minestra d'arzilla or brodo d'arzilla).

 Skate is a fish, like a little stingray without the stinger.

-Up until about 500 years ago, those little guys were swimming all around the Tiber river, and people would catch and eat them.
+Up until about 500 years ago, those little guys were swimming all around the Tiber river, and people used to catch and eat them.

-Today they are gone from the Tiber, so the skate of course comes from the sea, but the soup is still considered a traditional Roman dish (I love this dish when I can find it - it is delicate and sublime, and does not taste too fishy.)
+Today they are gone from the Tiber, so the skate comes from the sea, but the soup is still considered a traditional Roman dish (I love this dish when I can find it - it is simple, delicate and sublime.)

-Today, you find zucchini flowers everywhere in Roman cuisine, and it’s considered a delicacy: pizza topped with zucchini flowers, stuffed zucchini flowers and spaghetti and clams with zucchini flowers are some classic examples of typical Roman foods.
+Today, you find zucchini flowers throughout Roman cuisine, and it’s considered a delicacy: pizza topped with zucchini flowers, stuffed zucchini flowers and spaghetti and clams with zucchini flowers are some classic examples of typical Roman foods.